komietty/unity-srp-postprocess/README.md

 # unity-arbitrary-postprocess

-Scriptable rendering pipeline(SRP) sample aming to test execute postprocess at arbitrary timing.
+Scriptable rendering pipeline(SRP) sample aming to test executing postprocess at arbitrary timing.
 With SRP it is now enabled to add postprocess even inside Opaque/Transparent rendering.
+**SrpUtil.cs** in this project contains common unlit SRP utilities, Plz use or extend it as you want.

 ## Usage
 ```cs